 When Love Is, Love Knows the pendulum will swing back upwards if we let it.
 And that when we can curiously explore the shadows in Love, the resistance, the fear and anxiety in each other, with each other, deeper connection and heart wisdom will always be the outcome.
 Real love knows that always assuming the worst makes everything hurt more.
 That turning towards, not away, always brings better outcomes.
 That seeing the best in others encourages more of it.
 That in general, people are more open and willing than we sometimes think.
 If we are present we can see that, even in the midst of a storm.

-Love can.
-Create spaces where speaking from and through vulnerabilities is encouraged.
-Is safe.
-And witnessed as a strength.
-What if we took time to ease another’s fears instead of shaming them?
-What if we worked on letting go of the pain in us that sparks posturing, righteousness and the wrong-making of others?
+Love can create spaces where speaking from and through vulnerabilities is encouraged, is safe, is witnessed as a strength.
+What if we took time to really hear what another had to said without projecting our own stories and pain onto their words.
+What if we could give up our need to control the narrative and listen to the truth.
+We if we could listen, really listen--and understand that another person's reality and experience doesn't have to be like our own for us to love them.
+What if we could listen, really listen and consider another's point of view or ease another's fears instead of making them wrong, intead of shaming them?
+What if we worked on letting go of the pain in us that sparks this need for posturing, righteousness, and wrong-making of others?
 These things never help anything.
 Ever.
 Ever.
 What if we focused on simply listening, being present, objective witnessing in the moment.
-Giving space for the other person to speak their truth without feedback or fear of judgement or of you turning away.
+Giving space for the other person to speak their truth: Without feedback, automatic defensiveness, fear of judgement or of rejection.

 Ever, ever returning to love.
 Being in presence to love — especially in ourselves.
 Softening instead of judging, being gentle and inquisitive, asking, listening and listening more as if all that matters is right there, in the now.
 This kind of presence is powerful and courageous, and in our current world, feels unusual, even radical — yet it is the essence of real love.
 For when we are present, we aren’t so attached — to ego, to emotion, to judgement.
 And it makes things like opening to joy, feeling empathy, having understanding, taking responsibility, making amends, elevating the vibration of the situation, easier.